 There's more...

-In step 3, you used the Get-Printer command to retrieve details about the printer to verify you have set up a printer pool.
-You can also view this pool, using the printer GUI, which looks like this:
+In step 3, you use the Get-Printer command to retrieve details about the printer to verify you have set up a printer pool.
+You can also view this pool using the printer GUI, which looks like this:

 Figure 11.17: Viewing printer pool from the GUI